Privacy and protecting personal information has become a priority for the medical industry.

 - In 2014, an $800,000 HIPAA settlement between the Department of Health and Human Services and an Indiana community health system for an incident involving paper records dumping.

-- In 2015, The OCR announced that it has reached a settlement for $125,000 with a Denver-based healthcare provider, Cornell Pharmacy, following the improper disposal of patient health records.
+- In 2015, The OCR announced that it had reached a settlement for $125,000 with a Denver-based healthcare provider, Cornell Pharmacy, following the improper disposal of patient health records.

 At Shred Nations we can get you a quote for all of the medical records shredding you need within minutes.
-To get started, fill out the form on the right hand side of this page, or give us a call at (800) 747-3365.
+To start, fill out the form, use the live chat, or give us a call at (800) 747-3365.